pnnl/L2O-pMINLP/README.md

 Our framework supports three benchmark problems:

-- Integer Quadratic Problems (IQP): A convex quadratic objective with linear constraints and integer variables.
+- **Integer Quadratic Problems (IQP)**: A convex quadratic objective with linear constraints and integer variables.
-- Integer Non-Convex Problems (INP): A more challenging variant incorporating trigonometric terms, introducing non-convexity.
+- **Integer Non-Convex Problems (INP)**: A more challenging variant incorporating trigonometric terms, introducing non-convexity.
-- Mixed-Integer Rosenbrock Problems (MIRB): A highly nonlinear benchmark derived from the Rosenbrock function, with linear and non-linear constraints.
+- **Mixed-Integer Rosenbrock Problems (MIRB)**: A benchmark derived from the Rosenbrock function, with linear and non-linear constraints.

 To reproduce experiments, use the following commands: